Generic Name: bosutinib (boe SUE tin ib)

 swelling in your hands or feet, rapid weight gain;

-swelling or fluid build-up in the lungs--anxiety, sweating, pale skin, severe shortness of breath, pain when you breathe, feeling short of breath while lying down, wheezing, gasping for breath, cough with foamy mucus, chest pain, fast or uneven heart rate.
+swelling or fluid build-up in the lungs--anxiety, sweating, pain when you breathe, feeling short of breath while lying down, wheezing, gasping for breath, cough with foamy mucus, chest pain, fast or uneven heart rate.

 Common side effects may include: